THE PORTSMOUTH BLITZ

-	It has been estimated that about 40,000 civilians were killed, 46,000 injured, and more than a million homes destroyed and damaged in Britain.
+It has been estimated that about 40,000 civilians were killed, 46,000 injured, and more than a million homes destroyed and damaged in Britain,

 during this period.
 The word Blitz is a shortening of the German word blitzkrieg, meaning "lightning war," the literal translation of the

 On the 24th of August 1940 The Princes Theatre in Lake Road, was bombed during an air raid whilst a matinee performance was taking place.
 Due to communication problems no air raid warning was given, 8 children were killed in the bombing and many more were injured.

 Although locations such as the naval base, military installations and factories were undoubtedly the primary targets,